bibinmjose/dsgramner/docs/index.md

 |Science|'Father edu'|
 |Social|'Help in household'|

-#### Some interesting observations
+#### Some interesting observations about features

-* Some features are influential in the performance of certain subjects alone:
+* Certain features are influential in the performance of certain subjects alone:
     * Siblings -> Reading %
     * Computer Use -> Math %
     * Subjects -> Science %